ief015/open-konstruktor/src/serialization/saveformat.md

 `02`: No via
 `03`: Via

-## Section 6-9: Tile connection layers (?)
+## Section 6-9: Tile connectivity layers? (speculation)

-Columns have 1 byte elements.
+---

 These sections has a length of `0x528` ((27 * 1 + 3) * 44).
 Currently unknown what these sections are.

+Columns have 1 byte elements.